Becoming Mighty: What small teams stand to gain with Salesforce & how to stack the odds in your favor

 Consider starting small and building over time

 The cost and change management required to bring all teams into one system at once can be a lot to take on.
 Consider starting with one or two business areas and expanding to others later and/or building a lean solution to start.
 This might look like designing a solution for programs to capture essential program data, but waiting to integrate with online forms for participant sign ups.

 Your CRM will never really be “completed”– just like your team and your operations, it’ll evolve over time.
 Thinking practically about what technology is sufficient and necessary in a defined time period (for example, over the next 12-18 months) allows the system to adapt with you.
 And it means you have time to build up your team’s capacity to manage it–more on that below.

 Salesforce implementation partners like North Peak can provide the strategic guidance, technical expertise, training for users and system administrators, and project management for your project.
 If a full-service approach isn’t feasible for your budget, volunteers can be great resources.
 We’ve had small clients lean on volunteers to help with data cleaning, for example.
 And Salesforce offers a pro bono program for up to 20 hours of support.

 No matter how you staff your project team, your internal team needs to take on these roles in the project:

 - Executive stakeholder— We wrote about key responsibilities here.
 The gist: they define the vision, build buy-in across the org, weigh in on big decisions, and help manage risks.

-- Subject matter experts— These are staff who know the ins and outs of the functions your system will support.
+- Subject matter experts— These are staff who know the ins and outs of the workflows your system will support.
 They need to share their knowledge with the person who’s translating process into technology.